Life-Letters/mocha-factory-example/README.md

 ChromeDriver: To use chrome, download this then need to unzip the package and then copy the file to /usr/local/bin.

+If you go remotely you also need the selenium hub which comes with the selenium-standalone binary [link](https://www.npmjs.com/package/selenium-standalone)

 Files to look at :

 ```